mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bizproc-1-0-0.md

 ## 3. Trusted Digital Web "Business Process" Identifier Format

+There are two types of "Business Process" Identifiers on the Trusted Digital Web:
+- "Business Process" workflow templates
+- "Business Process" workflow instances

 "Business Process" Identifiers on the Trusted Digital Web **MUST** use the following format:
 ```
 did-bizproc-did              = did-bizproc-templates-did / did-bizproc-instances-did